heeelga/thriftio/README.md

 🔍 Responsive UI – Mobile-friendly, intuitive design.

+🌙 Dark Mode - We all can't live without it.

-👋 Swipe Functionality – Swipe from month to month with a fingertip
+👋 Swipe Functionality – Swipe from month to month with a fingertip.

 📋 Backup System – Create backups of user-specific tables and sub-tables.